 Looking for a reliable consistent way to update my AMD / ATi graphics drivers on multiple Ubuntu machines.
 I decided to write my own GUI installation program to do the job.
-All comments and improvements are very welcome as this is purely a personal project at this point and must be considered a work in progress.

 - The application auto detects your ATI / AMD graphics hardware and selects the best driver options to install.